PlayStation 3: History

 Development of the PlayStation 3 began on March 9, 2001, when Sony Computer Entertainment president Ken Kutaragi announced a partnership with Toshiba and IBM to develop the Cell microprocessor.
 Around the same time, Shuhei Yoshida led a team focused on exploring next-generation game development.
 By early 2005, Sony shifted its focus toward preparing PS3 launch titles.

 In September 2004, Sony confirmed that the PlayStation 3 would use Blu-ray as its primary media format, with support for DVDs and CDs.
 Nvidia was announced as the partner for the console's graphics processing unit in December 2004.
 The PS3 was officially unveiled on May 16, 2005, at E3, alongside a prototype of the Sixaxis controller featuring a boomerang-shaped design.
 No working hardware was present at E3 or at the Tokyo Game Show in September, though demonstrations such as Metal Gear Solid 4: Guns of the Patriots were shown running on software development kits and comparable PC hardware.
-Sony also showcased concept footage based on projected system specifications, including a Final Fantasy VII tech demo.
+Sony also showcased concept footage based on projected system specifications, including a tech demo of Final Fantasy VII.